Prepare network mapping for Hyper-V VM disaster recovery to Azure

 GoldCloud1 GoldCloud2 Available

-If the target network has multiple subnets and one of those subnets has the same name as the subnet on which the source virtual machine is located, then the replica virtual machine will be connected to that target subnet after failover.
-If there's no target subnet with a matching name, the virtual machine will be connected to the first subnet in the network.
+If the target network has multiple subnets and one of those subnets has the same name as the subnet on which the source virtual machine is located, the replica virtual machine connects to that target subnet after failover.
+If there's no target subnet with a matching name, the virtual machine connects to the first subnet in the network.

 Failback behavior

-To see what happens in the case of failback (reverse replication), let's assume that VMNetwork1-Beijing is mapped to VMNetwork1-Shanghai, with the following settings.
+To understand what happens during failback (reverse replication), assume that VMNetwork1-Beijing maps to VMNetwork1-Shanghai, with the following settings.

 VM Connected to VM network